WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/faq.md

 As it is remote, we are very flexible but there are times when we do get together, such as the weekly project meeting.
 This is explained in [the Student Internship Handbook](https://figshare.com/articles/presentation/Research_Computing_Platform_Student_Internship_Handbook/21259467).

+## How can I find out more about the Whiteboard Presentation in Week 4?

+- Keep it informal and treat the whiteboard session like an on-the-spot interview question, without pre-prepared materials.
+- Sketch out the high-level problem on the whiteboard in front of your supervisors.
+- Use big, simple boxes to keep it clear and uncluttered.
+- Expect questions as supervisors will ask why the problem exists and how it impacts researchers.
+- Explain your contributions to outline how you plan to contribute and what approaches you'll take.
+- Refine the problem statement on the virtual whiteboard until your supervisors are satisfied.
+- Ask your questions in the daily standup.

 ## I need to use storage and compute.
 What are my options?

 We have a few options at WEHI for storage and compute.